-Under this project the College will create an Unmanned Aerial Systems Marine Technologies Certification Training Center, building upon our existing unmanned aerial system training program.
-Our goal is to extend the current programs being offered and develop an Associates of Science degree in Unmanned Aerial Systems (UAS A.S.), as well as additional certificate programs.
-This program will have two tracts, 1.
-Aviation Training and 2.
+Under this project the College will create an Unmanned Systems Marine Technologies Certification Training Center, building upon our existing unmanned system training program.
+Our goal is to extend the current programs being offered and develop an Associates of Science degree in Unmanned Systems, as well as additional certificate programs.
+This program will have two tracts, 1. raining and 2.
 Aviation Systems Development.

-The WEI Unmanned Systems Training will lead to the awarding of almost 1,000 certifications, \$12 Million of additional GDP, and \$5.2 Million of additional Personal Income.
+The WEI Unmanned Systems Training will lead to the awarding of over 800 certifications, \$12 Million of additional GDP, and \$5.2 Million of additional Personal Income.
 Thus, the project will have a positive impact on the East Triumph (Franklin, Gulf, Wakulla) economy during the period described.
 The Return on Investment, in terms of additional otherwise unrealized GDP to project investment, will be \$6.1 to 1 as an average of the first ten years' implementation.
-The cost per certificate is \$1,965.53.
+The cost per certificate is \$2,521.